-An eCommerce website builder conceived in a back bedroom, back in 2002, EKM lays claim to fame as the most popular UK eCommerce solution with 1 in 5 eCommerce websites powered by its software and over 30,000 users.
+An eCommerce website builder conceived in a back bedroom, back in 2002, EKM lays claim to fame as the most popular UK eCommerce solution with 1 in 5 eCommerce sites powered by its software and over 30,000 users.

 No Time To Lose? - Use My Quick Comparison Tool: Shopify v BigCommerce v EKM Comparison Table

-EKM systems Limited employs over 85 people, has two UK offices and is valued at over £50 million.
+EKM Systems Limited employs over 85 people, has two UK offices and is valued at over £50 million.
 The impressive customer list includes Lotus Cars, ITV and PGA Golf.

 The opening dashboard layout is designed to take you through setting up your store in steps and getting you "live" with your new shop in less than 24 hours.

 I always start with themes and templates because while you can argue that user experience is paramount, if the site doesn't look nice your visitors will click away.
 Try selling to customers that aren't there anymore!
 Having a nice looking site is an excellent starting point for any eCommerce store.

 As well as being aesthetically pleasing your site template should be responsive because it won't be long before smartphones are the primary sales channel.

 Both Shopify and Bigcommerce charge extra for their themes at the cost of between £75 -£150 so making all of their themes completely free of charge gives EKMPowershop a significant market advantage.